 If you have been selected for verification, the student and/or the parent are required to complete and sign the applicable Verification Worksheet (see below) and submit all required documents to the Financial Aid Office.
+Please visit your student portal or Financial Aid Office to determine which Verification Worksheet you are required to complete.
 Failure to do so will result in a delay in the processing of your financial aid.
 To avoid further delay, please make sure that your address is correct with the Financial Aid and Admissions Offices.

-*If you are selected for Verification for the 2012/2013 Academic Year, please see the link titled The IRS Retrieval Process in the Learn More section on the right hand side of this page.
+*If you are selected for verification, please see the link titled The IRS Retrieval Process in the Learn More section on the right hand side of this page.

 Satisfactory Academic Progress (SAP)

 A student must maintain both qualitative and quantitative satisfactory academic progress, as defined in the City Colleges of Chicago Student Policy Manual, to be eligible for student financial aid funds.